-The English Language developed and expanded all around the world under the colonial pressure of the British Imperialism.
-Even after the departure of the British from the colonies, the colonized could not completely abandon the imperial language.
-English language which was initially thrust upon the colonized and was considered to be a sign of slavery later became a mediator language.
-It soon attained a status of the Lingua Franca for those who emigrated from the colonized country to the other.
+The English language developed and expanded all around the world under the colonial pressure of British Imperialism.
+Even after the departure of the British from the colonies, the colonised could not completely abandon the imperial language.
+The English language, which was initially thrust upon the colonised and was considered to be a sign of slavery, later became a mediator language.
+It soon attained the status of the Lingua Franca for those who emigrated from one colonised country to another.
 What was left by the British as a sign of imperialism and dominance ultimately became a tool in the hands of the colonized for ensuring global communication.

 Prof. Jayesh Mehta

 Assistant Professor of English